danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

       └── handler.js
 ```

-And export an object with a method called `convertWebmToMp3` which receives the WebM blob as a parameter:
+And export an object with a method called `convertWebmToMp3`, which receives the WebM blob as an argument:

 ```js
 'use strict';